Professor Albert Ong DM MA FRCP

 Tel: +44 (0)114 215 9542

-I am involved in the development of the next generation of clinical and non-clinical renal scientists and in postgraduate nephrology education locally, nationally and internationally especially in the area of inherited kidney diseases.
-I am Academic Programme Director for Nephrology, a Board member of the EU FP7 TRANCYST initial training network and the ERA-EDTA Working Group on Inherited Kidney Diseases (WGIKD).
+I am committed to the development of the next generation of clinical and non-clinical renal scientists and to postgraduate nephrology education especially in the area of inherited kidney diseases.
+I am Academic Programme Director for Nephrology at Sheffield and previously served as a Board member of the EU FP7 TRANCYST initial training network and the ERA-EDTA Working Group on Inherited Kidney Diseases (WGIKD).

-My wider educational interests concern the support and development of nephrology in the developing world.
-I was previously Chair of the Renal Association International Committee (2009-2013), have hosted an ISN Sister Centre, several International Society of Nephrology (ISN) fellows and am an ISN Educational Ambassador.
+My wider educational interests concern the support and advancement of nephrology in the developing world.
+I am a member of the ISN Fellowship Committee and was previously Chair of the Renal Association International Committee (2009-2013).
+I have hosted an ISN Sister Centre, several International Society of Nephrology (ISN) fellows and am an ISN Educational Ambassador.

 National and International Committees